-The Trinidad Coastal Land Trust is a non-profit organization dedicated to protecting for the public benefit the natural beauty and character of Humboldt County from Little River to Big Lagoon.
+Our mission is ‘dedicated to providing coastal access while protecting the natural beauty and character of the Humboldt County Coast from Little River to Big Lagoon.’

 Our vision is ‘to create a more compassionate and joyful world of engaged citizens inspired to ecological action through visits to our successfully stewarded beaches, trails and vista points.
 Precious coastal resources are protected and managed in perpetuity for future generations of all species.’

 We work collaboratively with the City of Trinidad, Humboldt County Public Works, Bureau of Land Mgmt., Ca State Parks North Coast Redwoods District, Humboldt State University, State Coastal Conservancy, Conservation Lands Foundation, Save the Redwoods League, local businesses, members, landowners and supporters.

 Staff and Board of Trustees

 Staff members include Executive Director Ben Morehead and newly appointed Director of Community Engagement Carol Vander Meer, .
 Both Ben and Carol each have a passion for coastal conservation work and both have over twenty years of experience leading nonprofit organizations and working with land trusts.